w0805615/ManvirBookStore1/ManvirBookStore/README.txt

 Modified two files UnitOfWork and IUnitOfWork added  public ICoverTypeRepository Product { get; private set; } in UnitOfWork added    ICoverTypeRepository Product { get; } in IUnitOfWork

+2146

+Followed same instructions as Category to form the Product page And completed the assignmnet 2 part III section(2) everthing looks good till now no errors!